Hamiltonian of polymatrix zero-sum games: Comments on the paper by Bailey and Piliouras

 \section{Comments on the paper by Bailey and Piliouras}

-In this appendix, we recap the main arguments in the paper by Bailey and Piliouras \cite{bailey2019multi}, emphasizing that their use of the term ``Hamiltonian'' deviates from the standard convention, as explained in \appenref{append:hamiltonian}.
+In this appendix, we recap the main arguments in the paper by Bailey and Piliouras \cite{bailey2019multi}, emphasizing that their use of the term ``Hamiltonian'' deviates from the standard convention, explained in \appenref{append:hamiltonian}.
+It turns out that their central claim essentially amounts to the tautological statement that “the solution to the FTRL dynamics satisfies the FTRL dynamics,” and does not offer novel insights.
+As a result, their analysis ultimately reduces to a study of the FTRL dynamics and previously known conserved quantities.

 With the notations in \sref{sec:preliminaries}, suppose that a game $\sgame$ is given with a set of regularizer functions $\hreg{i}\in\pspace{\sspace^{N_i}}$.
 One defines the ``cumulative strategies'' by